alexandrumuntenas/pingu/docs/Modules/suggestions.md

 # Suggestions (IN PROGRESS)

 !!!warning
-This module is being updated to accomplish with the new client updates.
+This module is still not avaliable.
+It will be soon.
 !!!

 >  Do you want to allow your users to send you suggestions?
 Pingu can help you.
 This module comes with commands so you can set up a workflow quickly.